 He glanced into his rear view mirror.
 The tension in his shoulders eased slightly when he noticed the Audi’s headlights had fallen well back.
 Mitch held his speed.
 These guys spooked him, so he wasn’t about to slow down in case they re-appeared.

-The southern end of the Ring Road bypasses his parent’s suburb of Highton, a quiet upper-middle, to upper class suburb south of Geelong’s CBD.
+The southern end of the Ring Road bypassed his parent’s suburb of Highton, a quiet upper-middle, to upper class suburb south of Geelong’s CBD.

 When Mitch noticed the fast approaching exit sign to Highton, he took a detour to visit his father, to let his Dad know everything was OK.
 If he was being true to himself, he also wanted to talk through what just happened.